 Profile

-Previously, Uttara worked for the World Resources Institute in India on energy governance.
-Her work involved incorporating political economy and social justice perspectives in clean energy transition interventions.
-This involved ensuring that decision-making instruments such as data and policy are made inclusive through the representation of multi-scalar stakeholder voices.
-She also worked on expanding India's interpretation of a just transition to consider the consequences of exclusion and injustice in utility-scale renewable energy installations.
+Previously, Uttara worked for the World Resources Institute on energy governance in India.
+She applied political economy and social justice principles to clean energy transition interventions.
+This involved ensuring that decision-making instruments such as data and policy are made inclusive through the representation of multi-scalar actors.
+She also worked on expanding the interpretation of a just transition to consider the consequences of exclusion in utility-scale renewable energy installations.

-Uttara holds academic degrees in Development Studies from IIT-Madras, and Public Policy from the Blavatnik School of Government, University of Oxford.
+Uttara holds an MA in Development Studies from IIT-Madras, and an MPP from the Blavatnik School of Government, University of Oxford.
 She pursued the latter with the help of the Chevening and Weidenfeld Hoffman Trust scholarships.

 Publications